 Antonia Majaca is an art historian and curator based in Berlin and Graz.
-She is the research leader of the forthcoming project 'The Incomputable' at the IZK, developed in collaboration with Goldsmiths University in London and the Department of Human and Social Sciences, at the University of Naples, 'L'Orientale', funded by the Austrian National Science Fund (FWF).
+She is the research leader of the long-term project 'The Incomputable' at the IZK, developed in collaboration with Goldsmiths University in London and the Department of Human and Social Sciences, at the University of Naples, 'L'Orientale,' funded by the Austrian National Science Fund (FWF).

 'Feminist Takes,' her ongoing collaborative investigation, considers the relation between the Non-Western avant-garde cinema, psychoanalysis, and feminist theory.
 Her edited volume 'Feminist Takes: Early Works by Zelimir Zilnik,' published by Tranzitdisplay Prague and Sternberg Press, has been released in July 2021.